Reporting Abuse to Internet Platforms

 As the processes for reporting abuse make clear, Twitter requires URLs and rejects screenshots as evidence for complaints.
 This means that if you are harassed by someone who consistently deletes his tweets after sending them, there is no way you can report this behavior using screenshots you might have collected.
 It also makes it harder to report harassment that is not associated with a URL, for example, offensive profile pictures.

 - Could your complaint fall under several of the categories mentioned on Twitter’s reporting forms?
-If so, tick the most serious option that applies (you can only tick one).
+If so, tick the most serious option that applies, as you can only tick one.

 - Every report to Twitter by a target of abuse is looked at manually.